mailcmd/bobot/docs/DOC.md

 # Engine specific macros (DSL implemented for Telegram for now)

-It is my intention define a standar DSL that every engine (telegram, whatsapp, discor, etc) should implement complete or partially.
+This DSL is a standar and should implement complete or partially by any engine added to Bobot.
 So, the DSL stated below applies to Telegram and should also apply to other engines added in the future.

-## Mandatory implementations for each engine

-### Channel support
-Every engine, if it will support channels functionality, must define 2 commands:
-- `defcommand "/chsub " <> channel` — to subscribe to a channel
-- `defcommand "/chunsub " <> channel` — to unsubscribe from a channel

-### Callbacks that must be implemented

-#### `inform_to_subscribers(channel, subscribers, message)`
-- Sends message to each subscriber.
-- The message supported for now are:
-  - Just text.
-  - A map like this to send text: `%{type: :text, text: text}`
-  - A map like this to send image: `%{type: :image, filename: filename}`
-  - A map like this to send image: `%{type: :image, url: url}`

-#### `launch()`
-- Compiles the bot file, init_channels() and init the necessary supervised processes.

-#### `stop()`
-- Terminate the supervised processes.

-## Engine DSL

 #### `send_message <string_message>`
 - Sends a text message.
 For default accept html tags supported by the engine